The 13 Must-Sees in Downtown Lisbon for an Incredible Day

 How do I get to downtown Lisbon?

 The best way to get to downtown Lisbon from the airport is by public transport.
-There are buses, trams, and metro lines that will take you to the main attractions in the city center.
+The metro will take you straight there in about half an hour with no fuss.

 You can also take a taxi, Uber or a private car service if you prefer.
-If you are arriving from another location within Portugal, there are multiple rail connections which will bring you right into the heart of Lisbon.
+If you are arriving from another location within Portugal, there are also many rail connections which will bring you right into the heart of Lisbon.

 What is the best area of Lisbon to stay in?